How to Install TeamViewer on Ubuntu 22.04 or 20.04

 sudo apt install teamviewer

-Note that you may be prompted to keep the source or import the maintainer during the installation.
+Note: You may be prompted to keep the source or import the maintainer during the installation.
 It is recommended to choose the option to compare changes and keep the original if they are still the same.
 Type “N” to proceed.

 Example of selecting No to replace the TeamViewer.list source you imported earlier!:

-Step 4: Launch TeamViewer
+Launch TeamViewer UI

 One way to launch TeamViewer is by using the command line terminal.
 You can quickly open it by executing the following command: